-Building With Light: The Architectural Rise of Polycarbonate
+Building With Light Through the Architectural Rise of Polycarbonate

 Polycarbonate was once an industrial afterthought — practical, translucent, and anonymous.
 Today, architects are reclaiming it as a spatial instrument: filtering light, softening boundaries, and turning structure into atmosphere.
 No longer just cladding, polycarbonate has become a medium through which buildings negotiate privacy, climate, and visual connection in contemporary architecture.